Mahopac, New York: History

 Although no battles were fought in Mahopac during the American Revolution, the area was strategically important due to its location.
 With troop encampments in nearby Patterson, Yorktown, West Point, and Danbury, Connecticut, it was a cross-roads between key Colonial garrisons.
 Soldiers were stationed in Mahopac Falls to guard the Red Mills, an important center for grinding grain and storing flour for the American troops.

 Upon Colonial victory in the Revolution, the Tory-sympathizing Philipse family lost its claim to the land, which was then resold to farmers and speculators by New York State.
 After the incorporation of Putnam County in 1812 the Mahopac area grew steadily.
 By the middle-19th century the hamlet had become a summer resort community.
 The New York and Harlem Railroad brought vacationers north from New York City to Croton Falls.
 Hotels would often have competing races of decorated horse-drawn coaches bringing passengers from the train to Lake Mahopac.
 After the Civil War a direct rail spur was laid, creating boom times for the village.

 The locale remained primarily a summer resort until after World War II, when nearby highways such as the Taconic State and Saw Mill River parkways began to make travel by automobile convenient.
 With the passing of the New York Central Putnam Division's last passenger service to Mahopac in 1959, the hamlet evolved into a year-round community, many of its residents making the commute to New York City.

-Today

-Mahopac has a 5,200 sq. ft (480 sq. m) library, featuring multiple reading rooms overlooking Lake Mahopac, abundant computers, a law library and conference rooms.
-The library is host to many public events including adult education, technology instruction, and yoga classes.

-The Carmel Historical Society Museum in the Old Town Hall on McAlpin Avenue features many fascinating area artifacts.

-Mahopac has had several motion pictures filmed on location.
-Among them are scenes from the 1982 comedy film Tootsie.
-An exterior shot is used in which the Mahopac Farm Playhouse exterior was converted to read "SYRACUSE FARM PLAYHOUSE."
-The property, which at times has been host to flea markets and antique shows, was originally a dairy farm, which produced products sold as far south as New York City.
-The Playhouse was closed in the mid-1980s, and the property, which lies along the Westchester County border, is now being considered for commercial development.